 Table 2 presents the age range of the respondents.
 The data indicate that 15% of the respondents are in the 20–30 years range, 10% are in the 31–40 years range, 25% fall within the 41–50 years’ bracket, 20% are between 51–60 years, and the largest group, comprising 30%, is above 60 years of age.
 This distribution suggests that the majority of the respondents are older, which may influence the perspectives shared on the issue under study.

-Table 3: Educational Background of Respondents
+Table 3.
+Educational Background of Respondents